Review: the Thistle Heathrow Terminal 5 hotel and the driverless pods to the terminal

-This is my review of the Thistle Heathrow hotel at London Heathrow Airport and the driverless pods to Terminal 5.
+This is my review of the Thistle Heathrow Terminal 5 hotel at London Heathrow Airport and the driverless pods which take you directly into Terminal 5.

 I’ve ticked off a lot of the key goals in the frequent traveller field.
 Etihad First Class Apartment?
 Check.
 Lufthansa First Class and the Frankfurt First Class Terminal?
 Check.
 The Qatar Airways First Class Lounge in Doha?
 Check.
 Virgin Atlantic Clubhouse at Heathrow T3?
 Check.

 One thing still escaped me though ….
 I’d never taken the driverless pods at Heathrow Terminal 5.
 It gnawed away at me every time I took a taxi to the airport and drove past them.

 On Tuesday, I got my chance.